GegznaV/ds-projects/home-credit/README.md

 ## Annotation

-In this project, a comprehensive analysis of **Home Credit Group** credit data was conducted.
-Two models (one that does not require data about credit history and the one that does) that predict whether a loan applicant will repay the loan were developed, rigorously tested, and successfully deployed on the cloud and are accessible via API.
-The results show that historical credit data only slightly improves the model's performance.
+In this project, an extensive analysis of credit data from **Home Credit Group** was undertaken.
+Two distinct models were developed to predict if a loan applicant repays the loan or faces financial difficulties: one model operates independently of credit history data and another one incorporates such information.
+After rigorous testing, the models were successfully deployed on the Google Cloud Platform and now are available via API.
+Surprisingly, the results indicate only marginal improvement in model performance when historical credit data is included.

 ## Contents of This Directory

 Main:

-- `341.ipynb`
+- `341.ipynb`:
-File with project description.
+File with project description *(might not be present on GitHub)*.

 - `index.html`:
 Rendered report of the analysis **(the main file of this project)**.